Charlotte likes pretty things, and she loves the beach, sushi, coffee and seashells.

 What the Dark Galaxy Glow-In-The-Dark-Dress Looks Like

 I wanted to take this moment to review a dress I recently bought at Hot Topic.
 The dress is the Dark Galaxy Glow-In-The-Dark Dress, the Plus Size edition.
-The dress is thirty-eight inches long, and 95% polyester and 5% spandex.
+The dress is 38 inches long and 95% polyester and 5% spandex.
 The beautiful, lightweight fabric, extra arm room, fitted waist, the delicate way that it hangs, and extraterrestrial purple color sold this dress for me.
-This dress retailed at close to forty-five dollars, not including any discounts, which do become available from time to time at Hot Topic.
+This dress retailed at close to 45 dollars, not including any discounts, which do become available from time to time at Hot Topic.
 I love this dress, and it's become one of my favorites.

 Sizing for Hot Topic Glow-In-The-Dark Dress